Working with the Ingest Service

 Bulk operations

-Bulk repository operations, that is publish, unpublish, and delete, don’t profit similarly from concurrent invocations.
+Bulk repository operations, such as publish, unpublish, and delete, don’t profit similarly from concurrent invocations.
 The first phase of a bulk operation, like setting the content approval flags, can run concurrently with other bulk operations, but the final publications are executed strictly sequential.

 OpenAPI UI for Testing and Limitations